0x2321/vite-react-hono-bun/README.md

 import {pingRoutes} from "@/api/pong.ts";

 const apiRoutes = new Hono()
-        .route('/ping', pingRoutes);    // uuse chaining, otherwise there will be type errors
+        .route('/ping', pingRoutes);    // use chaining, otherwise there will be type errors

 export { apiRoutes };
 export type ApiRouteType = typeof apiRoutes; // important to use the build-in api client!